Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Phase diagram of early transient regime

 Here, $c_{barrier}$ is also a random variable that depends on the initialization and SGD batch sequence.
 We denote the average over this randomness using $\langle . \rangle$ as before.
-Figure \ref{fig:early_training_dynamics}(c, f) shows the interpolated loss of CNNs trained on the CIFAR-10 dataset for $t = 10$ steps.
-The experimental setup is the same as in Section \ref{section:early_transient_regime}.
-For the network with smaller $d/w$, we observe a barrier emerging at $c_{barrier} = 5.65$, while the loss starts to catapult at $c_{loss} = 2.83$.
-In comparison, we do not observe any barrier from initialization to the final point at large $d/w$.
-Figure \ref{fig:phase_diagrams_early} shows the relationship between $\langle c_{barrier} \rangle$ and $d/w$ for various models and datasets.
+Fig. \ref{fig:early_training_dynamics}(c, f) shows the interpolated loss of CNNs trained on the CIFAR-10 dataset for $t = 10$ steps.
+The experimental setup is the same as in \Cref{section:early_transient_regime}.
+For the network with larger width, we observe a barrier emerging at $c_{barrier} = 5.65$, while the loss starts to catapult at $c_{loss} = 2.83$.
+In comparison, we do not observe any barrier from initialization to the final point at large $d$ and $\nicefrac{1}{w}$.
+Fig. \ref{fig:phase_diagrams_early} shows the relationship between $\langle c_{barrier} \rangle$ and $\nicefrac{1}{w}$ for various models and datasets.
 We consistently observe that $ c_{sharp} \leq c_{barrier}$, suggesting that training traverses a barrier only when sharpness starts to catapult during early training.
+Similar results were observed on increasing $d$ instead of $\nicefrac{1}{w}$ as shown in \Cref{appendix:phase_diagrams}.
 We chose not to characterize the phase diagram of early training using $c_{barrier}$ as we did for other critical $c$'s, as it is somewhat different in character than the other critical constants, which depend only on the sharpness and loss trajectories.

 These observations call into question the intuition of catapulting out of a basin for a range of learning rates in between $c_{loss} < c < c_{barrier}$.
-Instead, these results show that for these learning rates, the final point after the catapult already lies in the same basin as initialization, and even \it connected through a linear path\rm, revealing an inductive bias of the training process towards regions of higher loss during the early time transient regime.
+These results show that for these learning rates, the final point after the catapult already lies in the same basin as initialization, and even \it connected through a linear path\rm, revealing an inductive bias of the training process towards regions of higher loss during the early time transient regime.